Man resting in the gym after a workout, focusing on achieving his fitness goals

 The Value of Professional Assessment

-While self-evaluation gives you a general idea, consulting a fitness professional can provide a much deeper understanding of your body.
+While self-evaluation provides you with a general idea, consulting a fitness professional can help you gain a much deeper understanding of your body.

 I’ve found that working with a professional helps me: